 My favorite hostel to stay at in Bangkok is called Lub D — it’s one of the best maintained hostels I’ve ever stayed at.
 It’s located in Silom – a centrally located area that has many bars, cafes and restaurants.

 The hostel is clean, the staff is friendly and the prices are affordable!
-You can book a room on their website 🙂
+You can book a room at Lub D on this link.

 Thanks for reading my Bangkok guide, and I hope you have a wonderful time in Thailand’s capital city 🙂